danka1999/cuoiki_nodejs/README.md

 Replace <password> with the password for the root user.
 Ensure any options are URL encoded.
 4. Click “Create New Playground” in MongoDB for VS Code to get started.

-# Tài khoản quản lý:
+# Management account:
 #email: admin@gmail.com
 #password: 123456

-# Tài khoản người dùng:
+# User account:
 #email: MrTeo3@gmail.com
 #password: 123456